 History of the Hong Kong dollar

-By 1895, a dearth of Mexican dollars saw the British government enacting new legislation in an attempt to regulate coinage in Hong Kong and the Straits Settlements.
+By 1895, the death of Mexican dollars saw the British government enacting new legislation in an attempt to regulate coinage in Hong Kong and the Straits Settlements.
 At this point, mints in Bombay and Calcutta started coining new British trade dollars.
 In 1906, the Straits Settlements started issuing their own silver dollar coins.

 Coins and banknotes of the Hong Kong dollar

 The introduction of 1 mil, 1 and 10 cent coins took place in 1863, and 5 and 20 cents, and half and 1 dollar coins came about in 1866.
 The 1 mil coin came with a hole, and it and the 1 cent coins used bronze in their making.
-All other coins made use of silver.
-In 1866, production of 1 mil coins ceased, and issuance of 1 cent coins stopped in 1934.
+All other coins used silver.
+In 1866, production of 1 mil coins ceased, and the issue of 1 cent coins stopped in 1934.

 In 1937, cupronickel coins entered the picture, and the use of nickel-brass began in 1977.
 By 1993, before establishment of the SAR, there began a gradual withdrawal of coins with Queen Elizabeth II’s portrait.
 Most coins and banknotes now feature the Bauhinia flower or other local symbols.
 Hong Kong coins come in denominations of 5c, 10c, 20c, 50c, $1, $2, $5 and $10.

-The Hong Kong Monetary Authority governs the issuance of banknotes and issues them as well.
-Banks that issue their own banknotes under licence include the Bank of China (Hong Kong) Limited, the Hongkong and Shanghai Banking Corporation Limited and the Standard Chartered Bank (Hong Kong) Limited.
+The Hong Kong Monetary Authority governs the issuing of banknotes.
+Banks that issue their own banknotes under licence include the Bank of China (Hong Kong) Limited, the Hong Kong and Shanghai Banking Corporation Limited and the Standard Chartered Bank (Hong Kong) Limited.
 Modern day Hong Kong dollar notes come in denominations of $10, $20, $50, $100, $500 and $1,000.